-Undoubtedly, women are the quiet drivers of change towards more sustainable production systems and a more varied and healthier diet for millions throughout the country.
-Catholic sisters are also stepping in with their own creative farming and agro-business solutions.
+Undoubtedly, women are the quiet drivers of change towards more sustainable production systems and a healthier diet for millions struggling with food insecurity throughout Africa.
+Catholic Sisters are also stepping in with their own creative farming and agro-business solutions.

 “By carrying out this project, though we do not have any income, it reduces our cost since we do not buy cooking gas, milk and manure.
 Through this means, we also protect the environment as a result of using natural things instead of artificial products.”

 Sr. Yvette Sam, SUSC, an SLDI alumna in Cameroon, is another out-of-the-box thinker.
 The ongoing sociopolitical crisis in western Cameroon has drastically reduced sources of income, making her work as high school administrator very challenging.
 Using the crisis-management principles she learned in ASEC’s SLDI workshop, she initiated a closed loop recycling project to increase food production, manage waste and lift the economic burden her school was facing.

 The chickens on her farm are fed with their own special feed that utilizes the farm’s produce, such as maize.
 Because the Sisters make the feed, they know that the birds are getting high-quality nutrition.
 The droppings from the chickens are added to the pig feed.
 This gives the pigs extra nourishment, making their manure a valuable fertilizer that’s rich in nitrogen and other organic material.
 The pig manure is used to fertilize the produce on the farm and the entire process begins again!
 Sr. Yvette adds,

 “I marvelled at the recycling process and how it ensures a healthy growth both in birds, animals and food crops.
 It also reduces expense and waste, as well as stimulates economic activity.”